Stacy Leeds

 In addition to serving as dean of two law schools (Arizona State and Arkansas), she was the inaugural Vice Chancellor for Economic Development at the University of Arkansas, where she expanded the university’s intellectual property portfolio and substantially increased funding for faculty inventors and startups.

 For over 25 years, Dean Leeds has been a professor and administrator at major research universities, including two AAU institutions.
 She is a top national scholar, public intellectual, and educator on Indigenous Law and Policy topics, with broad teaching experience that includes property law, energy and natural resources, leadership, ethics, business, and economic development courses for undergraduate, graduate, professional and executive education students.
-She is an elected member of the American Philosophical Society and the American Law Institute.
+She is an elected member of the American Philosophical Society and the American Law Institute and a past recipient of the American Bar Association's Spirit of Excellence Award.

 Deeply committed to community and public service at the national and local levels, she is a former Cherokee Nation Supreme Court Justice and serves as an advisor, board member and trustee for a variety of public and private entities.
 She is a former NCAA student-athlete and a lifelong sports enthusiast.